Christmas Reindeer Mystery Party

-A hilarious family Christmas non murder mystery party game set in the North Pole!
-A fun Christmas-spirited (non-murder) mystery party for 8-16+ guests, ages 12 to 112!
-There is an expandable Elf character that can be expanded to as many optional characters as you need!
+A hilarious family Christmas non-murder mystery party game set in the North Pole!
+A fun Christmas-spirited mystery party for 8-16+ players, ages 12+ due to difficulty.
+There is an expandable Elf character that can be expanded into a team of however many you need and an expansion pack (purchased separately) with eight more unique character roles and two more expandable teams to cover 80+ players.
 This is the instant download upon purchase version of the game - no waiting, no shipping fees!
 Easy to host, easy to prepare.

 If you have done the T'was the Night Before Murder game, this game will be too similar - as this is the 'non-murder' version of the T'was the Night 'murder' game.
 This is the traditional in-person, mingling format.
 If you need a virtual game for Christmas to play on Zoom or other video chat platform - we got your back.
 Click here for the virtual selection.
 At this time, we do have a murder and non-murder virtual Christmas game.

 - Host character list - main game players